djcsdy/app-publisher/.github/README.md

 |**Value Default**   |Y|
 |**Command Line Arg**|*__-vr \| --vc-revert__*|

-Reverts all file modifications made if a publish failes, or, after a dry run is completed.
+Reverts all file modifications made if a publish fails, or, after a dry run is completed.
 Uses version control.

 ### vcRevertFiles